j-2k/GraphicsProgrammingRoadmap/README.md

 - [Scratchapixel, Intro to Raytracing](https://scratchapixel.com/lessons/3d-basic-rendering/introduction-to-ray-tracing/how-does-it-work.html) (OFFLINE RAYTRACER) Scratchapixel raytracer, but personally, I would go with 1 of the other ones above for raytracing.
 You should also go over scratch a pixels math lessons though for real graphics programming!
 - [Ssloy Tiny Raytracer](https://github.com/ssloy/tinyraytracer/wiki/Part-1:-understandable-raytracing) (OFFLINE RAYTRACER) SSloy Raytracer (again id personally go with 1 of the top 2 in this section, you will do ssloy renderer instead which is much more important!).

 # <a name="rasterizer3">3.
-Software Renderer & Graphics Pipeline</a>
+Software Renderer & Graphics Pipeline Foundations</a>

 <div align="center">
 <img src="imgs/rast.blend.quaker.png" width=48%><img src="imgs/rast.blend.wraith.png" width=48%> <br>
 <img src="imgs/rast.wireframe.quaker.png" width=19%><img src="imgs/rast.rast.quaker.png" width=19%><img src="imgs/rast.depth.quaker.png" width=19%><img src="imgs/rast.presproj.depth.quaker.png" width=19%><img src="imgs/rast.prespproj.texture.quaker.png" width=19%>
 </div>

+**IMPORTANT!
+THIS STEP IS SKIPPABLE BUT READ BEFORE DECIDING!**

+Diving directly into a GFX API while just previously writing just a raytracer is usually possible, however nothing related the the graphics pipeline & the foundations of graphics programming has been taught yet, usually at this stage if you skip that means you will be learning how the GFX Pipeline works AND a graphics specification.
+That is the main problem, & thats why this section exists and is heavily recommended to first learn how the graphics pipeline work because knowing this inside out will make everything easier in the future!

-IMPORTANT!
-THIS IS SKIPPABLE BUT READ ALL BEFORE DECIDING > You can skip this section & dive into a graphics API if you want, but the point of this section is to teach you LITERALLY what a graphics specialization (API) is doing for you, which means you will do everything that the graphics specialization does for you in the back, this will help you understand most of the things for the future when you start & pick a graphics API to use.
+The point here is to teach you LITERALLY what a graphics specialization (API) is doing for you, which means you will do everything that the graphics specialization does for you in the back, this will help you understand most of the things in the future when you start & pick a graphics API to use.

+## Learning the Foundations of the Graphics Pipeline
+This will serve as a starting point of learning what the graphics pipeline is and should be a light introduction that is fun to read for the user.
+I tried picking resources that I found funny and/or fun to read, before directly jumping into programming a software renderer (CPU Renderer).

+- [Graphics Pipelines for Young Bloods](https://www.jeremyong.com/cpp/2021/05/20/graphics-pipelines-for-young-bloods/) Amazing introduction & read to what the graphics pipeline is and the common issues in it!
+- [Gentle Introduction to Computer Graphics](https://www.scratchapixel.com/index.html) scratchapixel's website, I linked the index page, but just enter the page that says "1.
+Your Starting Point!", I linked the index page because the website covers many topics that you might struggle to understand later on, so briefly scroll through it just incase in the next section when you struggle to understand something you can come back here!
+- [Trip through the Graphics Pipeline](https://alaingalvan.gitbook.io/a-trip-through-the-graphics-pipeline) by alaingalvan, this read is a deeper look into the graphics pipeline but it covers everything very well.

+## Writing a Software Renderer
+Once you have a rough understanding of what goes on in the graphics pipeline it's time to try to implement one!
+GL!

-- [ssloy](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started) Ssloy Tiny Renderer, I personally am following this, but if you have another software rasterizer tutorial you are free to choose others ofc, just make sure its good!
+- [ssloy](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started) Ssloy's Tiny Renderer, I personally am following this, but if you have another software rasterizer tutorial you are free to choose others ofc, just make sure its good!
 I just chose this because I see tons of other graphics engineers suggest this!

 # <a name="gfxspec4">4.
 Pick your Graphics Specialization!</a>
 **Welcome to Hell!
 Pick your choice of pain!**
 Here you have 2 choices, I personally read from many engineers & even recruiters/interviewers that you should start with a modern graphics specification (graphics API) rather than old specifications.
-IMO, I think you should probably start with something easy then progress to a harder graphics specification!
+IMO, I think you should probably start with something easy *FOR LEARNING PURPOSES* & then progress to a harder graphics specification immediately!

 Example of what I mean: Start with Modern OpenGL OR DirectX11 and once you are comfortable move on to either Vulkan OR DirectX12!
 (But if you have a death wish & unlimited free time you can just jump into Vulkan & become a gigachad GL 👑)